consolexyz/lensight/README.md

 2. **Frontend** (Next.js): Provides the user interface with Lens Protocol integration
 3. **Database** (Prisma): Stores prediction metadata, comments, and user profiles

-The platform leverages Lens Protocol V3 to associate wallet addresses with human-readable usernames, making the user experience more intuitive and friendly.
-When users connect their wallets, we fetch and display their Lens usernames using the Lens Protocol API.

 ### Prediction Market Smart Contracts